kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 and all inter-namespace traffic is denied.

 Cluster NetworkPolicies can help achieve namespace-level tenancy.
-However, if a tenant owns more than one namespace, admins must write specific Cluster NetworkPolicies to open up traffic for such tenants.
+However, if a tenant owns more than one namespace, admins must write specific ClusterNetworkPolicies to open up traffic for such tenants.

 #### Story 4: Enforce network/security best practices

-As a cluster admin, I want all workloads to start with a baseline network/security model that meets the needs of my company.
+As a cluster admin, I want all workloads to start with a network/security model that meets the needs of my company.

 A platform admin may want to factor out policies that each namespace would have